degiere/blog/content/articles/2019-07-23-hello-world.md

 Category: Articles
 Tags: python

-Here's some basic python code to test pelican themes and code styling.
+Here's some basic python code to test pelican themes and code styling:

 ```
 # a comment